ScrapSort/ScrapSort_MAX78000-SDK/README.md

 ## Release Notes

+July 9, 2020
+* Moved camera driver files from the example folders to the Libraries\Boards\MAX78000 folder.
+* Replace the CNN/cats_dogs-chw-fifo example with the CNN/cats-dogs_demo example.

+July 1, 2020
+* Added macros for referencing evaluation kit LEDs by their name on the board.
+* Improved support for the TFT display on the evaluation kit.
+* Added MXC_UART_ReadCharacterRaw and MXC_UART_WriteCharacterRaw functions.
+The "Raw" functions are non-blocking and will return an error code if a character cannot be read or written.
+The "non-raw" functions will block until the character can be processed.
+* Improved support for paralled camera interface.
+* Added these examples: CameraIF, cats_dogs-chw-fifo, faceid, faceid_demo,

 June 16, 2020
 * Updated the CNN/kws20_demo example application.
 The most significant update being the addition of TFT support.
 * Updated the wakeup timer (WUT) example to include deep sleep mode.